klsova/website/README.md

  ~~The website is currently deployed through Azure as a static web app.~~ The website is currently deployed through Vercel.

-You can visit the webiste through this link: [www.kallesova.fi](https://www.kallesova.fi/)
+You can visit the website through this link: [www.kallesova.fi](https://www.kallesova.fi/)

 # TODO: